Loading...

 Beach

-The Baths, a stunning geological wonder where giant granite boulders create hidden tidal pools, caves, and tunnels just waiting to be explored.
+The Baths is a stunning geological wonder where giant granite boulders create hidden tidal pools, caves, and tunnels just waiting to be explored.
 It’s one of those rare places where you can swim, snorkel, and climb, all within a stone’s throw of each other.
-The shallow pools, fed by the tide, are perfect for wading or simply cooling off.
-As you wander through, you might hear tales about pirates once using the hidden coves as a stash for their loot—a little bit of myth that makes this spot feel even more magical.
+The shallow pools, fed by the tide, are perfect for children too.
+As you wander through, you might hear tales about pirates once using the hidden coves as a stash for their loot — a little bit of myth that makes this spot feel even more magical.

 Hiking

-the Virgin Gorda Peak National Park offers some of the best views on the island.
-The trail snakes through a tropical forest filled with lush vegetation, winding its way up to the highest point on Virgin Gorda.
+The Virgin Gorda Peak National Park offers some of the best views on the island.
+The trail snakes through a tropical forest, winding its way up to the highest point on Virgin Gorda.

 Cooper Island